MaiAbdulhamid/Full-Stack-Web-Development-with-React/README.md

  ```
  - We will add it into the comments array, and then so the view will be able to show that comment.
  - The concat is an immutable operation on the state, and that will create a new object and that object I can return from my function here.
+ - what we're doing here is we're only adding it in memory.
+So, when you restart your application, any comments that you add by filling in the forms will be lost completely.
+We are not persisting the changes in any way.
  - Now update `MainComponent.js` to make the action available for use within the `DishdetailComponent` :

  ```